portworx/px-docs/README.md

 It's also possible for inconsistencies between the marketing site due to global styles in the marketing CSS itself.
 These should be overwritten in `_sass/marketing-nav.scss` and `_sass/marketing-footer.scss`.

+To avoid malformed content, do not copy these blocks from a page which passed through Cloudflare.
+Either bypass Cloudflare or run the website locally if possible.

 ## Template